reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 ````
 Spring security by default calls the concrete `GrantedAuthority` implementation, `SimpleGrantedAuthority`.
 The `SimpleGrantedAuthority` allows us to specify roles as String, automatically mapping them into `GrantedAuthority` instances.
-The `AuthenticationManager` is responsible for inserting `GrantedAuthority` object list into the `Authentication` object.
+The `AuthenticationManager` is responsible for inserting the `GrantedAuthority` object list into the `Authentication` object.
 The `AccessDecisionManager` then uses the `getAuthority()` to decide if authorization is successful.

 #### Granted Authorities vs Roles
 Spring Security provides authorization support via both granted authorities and roles using the `hasAuthority()` and `hasRole()` methods respectively.
-For most cases, both the methods can be interchangeably used, the most notable difference being the `hasRole()` need not specify the ROLE prefix while the `hasAuthority()` needs the complete string to be explicity specified.
+For most cases, both methods can be interchangeably used, the most notable difference being the `hasRole()` need not specify the ROLE prefix while the `hasAuthority()` needs the complete string to be explicitly specified.
 For instance, `hasAuthority("ROLE_ADMIN")` and `hasRole("ADMIN")` perform the same task.

 {{% info title="Additional Notes on Spring Authorization" %}}
-- Spring allows us to configure method level securities using `@PreAuthorize` and `@PostAuthorize` annotations.
+- Spring allows us to configure method-level securities using `@PreAuthorize` and `@PostAuthorize` annotations.
 As the name specifies, they allow us to authorize the user before and after the method execution.
-Conditions for authorization check can be specified in Spring Expression Language (SpEL).
+Conditions for authorization checks can be specified in Spring Expression Language (SpEL).
 We will look at a few examples in the further sections.
-- We can configure the authorization rules to use a different prefix (other than `ROLE_`) by exposing a GrantedAuthorityDefaults bean.
+- We can configure the authorization rules to use a different prefix (other than `ROLE_`) by exposing a `GrantedAuthorityDefaults` bean.
   {{% /info %}}

-## Common exploit protection
+## Common Exploit Protection
-The default spring security configuration comes with a protection against variety of attacks enabled by default.
+The default spring security configuration comes with a protection against a variety of attacks enabled by default.
 We will not cover the details of those in this article.
 You can refer to the [Spring documentation](https://docs.spring.io/spring-security/reference/features/exploits/index.html)
 for a detailed guide.
 However, to understand in-depth spring security configuration on CORS and CSRF refer to these articles:
 - [CORS in Spring Security](https://reflectoring.io/spring-cors/)